 - muscle relaxers

 - sedatives, or sleep aids

-Increased liver toxicity is a possible side effect of CBD.
-In one 2019 study in the journal Molecules, researchers administered varying doses of CBD to mice.
-The mice that received higher doses experienced liver damage within 1 day.
+In addition, increased liver toxicity is a possible side effect of CBD.
+In one 2019 study, researchers administered varying doses of CBD to mice.
+The mice had that received higher doses experienced liver damage within 1 day.

-People should always talk to a doctor before using CBD or any other compound during cancer treatment to ensure that it will not react with any of the medications that they are taking.
+As with any new supplement, speak with a doctor before using CBD during cancer treatment to ensure that it will not cause interactions.